MagnumOpuses/jobtechdev.se/content/support/_index.md

 Meet us - We’re available if you want to meet us and talk about ideas or potential collaborations,
-send an email to [Josefin](mailto:josefin.berndtson@jobtechdev.se) and we’ll sort something out
+send an email to [Josefin](mailto:josefin.berndtson@jobtechdev.se) and we’ll sort something out.

 There’s a dedicated Community Slack channel where you can find a lot of interesting discussions and members.